 Apply online at the link below:

-- A completed application, including one copy of the essay and a nonrefundable $75 application fee made payable to Goucher College.
-Digitized submissions are acceptable.
+- A completed application, the essay and a nonrefundable $75 application fee made payable to Goucher College.

 - Two recommendation from people who know you well enough to give an informed opinion of your potential success in this program.
 The recommendation process is completed online through the application portal but paper forms are available upon request.